aai-institute/pyDVL/docs/getting-started/glossary.md

 ### Eigenvalue-corrected Kronecker-Factored Approximate Curvature

-EKFAC builds on K-FAC by correcting for the approximation errors in the eigenvalues of the blocks of the Kronecker-factored approximate curvature matrix.
+EKFAC builds on [K-FAC][kronecker-factored-approximate-curvature] by correcting for the approximation errors in the eigenvalues of the blocks of the Kronecker-factored approximate curvature matrix.
 This correction aims to refine the accuracy of natural gradient approximations, thus potentially offering better training efficiency and stability in neural networks.
 [Implementation (torch)][pydvl.influence.torch.influence_function_model.EkfacInfluence].

-### Kronecker-Factored Approximate Curvature

-K-FAC is an optimization technique that approximates the Fisher Information matrix's inverse efficiently.
-It uses the Kronecker product to factor the matrix, significantly speeding up the computation of natural gradient updates and potentially improving training efficiency.

 ### Group Testing